Pagy::Keyset

 The :limit per page.
 Default Pagy::DEFAULT[:limit].
 You can use the limit extra to have it automatically assigned from the limit request param.

 Boolean variable that enables the tuple comparison e.g. (brand, id) > (:brand, :id).
-It works only for same direction order, hence it's ignored for mixed order.
+It works only with the same direction order, hence it's ignored for mixed order.
 Check how your DB supports it (your keyset should include only NOT NULL columns).
 Default nil.

 Use this for DB-specific extra optimizations, if you know what you are doing.

-If the :after_latest variable is set to a lambda, pagy will call it with the set and latest arguments instead of using its auto-generated query to filter out the records after the latest.
+If the :filter_newest variable is set to a lambda, pagy will call it with the set, latest and keyset arguments instead of using its auto-generated query to filter the newest records (after the latest).
 It must return the filtered set.
 For example:

 end